 Edema is classified as pitting or non-pitting.
 Pitting edema (most common form) can be demonstrated by applying pressure to the swollen area by depressing the skin with a finger.
 If the pressing causes an indentation that persists for some time after the release of the pressure, the edema is referred to as pitting edema.

 Treatment for edema is based on the underlying cause of the edema.
-Lasix (furosemide) is frequently prescribed for those suffering from congestive heart failure related edema.
+Lasix (furosemide) is frequently prescribed for those suffering from heart disease related edema.
 Blood thinners are often given to those whose edema stems from blood clots.
 Sodium restricted diets are also recommended.
 For lymphedema: wrapping, compression, massage and even surgery are options.
 Via WebMD

-The Social Security Administration does not have a listing specifically for edema but you may be found disabled based on the underlying cause of your edema.
+Is edema a disability?
+The Social Security Administration does not have a listing specifically for edema but your disability claim may be approved based on the underlying cause of your edema.
 This is why diagnosing the cause as soon as possible is imperative, both for your health and your disability case.

 Also read Social Security Disability Process